Here Is the Average Guest List Size for Small, Medium, and Large Weddings

 It's a common phenomenon: Someone tells you they're planning a small wedding, but when you show up on the big day, there are over 100 guests in attendance.
 Is this what a small wedding really is?
 While size is somewhat subjective, it seems as if there should be a rough number of guests that would be associated with small, medium, and large weddings.
 As it turns out, there are.
-Here, Tara from Dream Makers NY shares the guests counts wedding planners most often associated with small, medium, and large events, plus tips on how to decide which type of celebration is right for you.
+Here, Tara from Dream Makers NY shares the average guest counts wedding planners most often associated with small, medium, and large events, plus tips on how to decide which type of celebration is right for you.

 How many guests are typically invited to each size wedding?